AnErrupTion/MyFastEmulator/README.md

 MyFastEmulator is a fork of the <a href="https://github.com/wimpysworld/quickemu">Quickemu</a> which aims to be a more complete and user-friendly version than Quickemu.
 But overall, it's a very simple script to "manage" QEMU virtual machines.
 Each virtual machine configuration is requiring minimal but very useful configuration, such as total CPU cores, emulated cpu, RAM, and even more.
-The main objective of the project is to enable quick testing of desktop Linux distributions (and maybe even Windows, who knows...) where the virtual machines can be stored anywhere, such as external USB storage.
+The main objective of the project is to enable quick testing of desktop Linux distributions AND Windows operating systems where the virtual machines can be stored anywhere, such as external USB storage.

 MyFastEmulator is faster than its competitors, for a few reasons.
 First, it uses emulation rather than pure virtualization.
 This allows, for example, to use a CPU NOT matching the host one.
 This also allows better VM performance and less CPU usage since it won't directly use the host CPU.
 Second, it's very minimal compareed to virt-manager, for example.
 It requires very minimal configuration and doesn't have too much features.
 And lastly, because it uses KVM as the main accelerator.
 VMware just can't use KVM, while VirtualBox "sort of can" use it as an option (however, KVM on Windows isn't real KVM as we all know). virt-manager, on the other hand, uses KVM.
 But it's not as fast as MyFastEmulator.
 MyFastEmulator is also a frontend to the fully